-‘Dance Moms’ Abby Lee Miller Terrified Of Prison – Fears Assault Behind Bars
+‘Dance Moms’ Abby Lee Miller Terrified Of Prison — Fears Assault Behind Bars

-Dance Moms diva Abby Lee Miller opened up to about her upcoming sentencing in her bankruptcy fraud and currency violations cases that is coming up in a little more than a month.
-The hard edged dance instructor known for striking fear in the hearts of students and Dance Moms alike admitted to People magazine that she’s “terrified” of prison and added, “I’m afraid of being physically abused or raped.”
+Dance Moms diva Abby Lee Miller opened up about her upcoming sentencing in her bankruptcy fraud and currency violations cases that is coming up in a little more than a month.
+The hard-edged dance instructor known for striking fear in the hearts of students and Dance Moms alike admitted to People magazine that she’s “terrified” of prison and added, “I’m afraid of being physically abused or raped.”

 EXCLUSIVE: #DanceMoms star Abby Lee Miller cries over possibly serving prison time: "Life is not fair." https://t.co/DDjAtwQQsm pic.twitter.com/ESwTxnMy1P